Low Moor railway station: Present station

-Metro planned to build a new station at Low Moor by 2011–2012.
+Metro planned to build a new station at Low Moor by 2011–2012, despite then-local operator Northern Rail opposing the proposal due to the time constraints on services.
 A lack of capacity on the line meant that development was put on hold through 2008–09, until track improvement work at Mill Lane Junction in Bradford was completed and a new timetable introduced.

 In June 2009, £5.5 million funding was allocated for the station and it was announced that a detailed design plan and business case would be developed.
 These were completed in May 2010, confirming the station's location on New Works Road.

 After the 2010 general election and subsequent Spending Review, a further assessment of the West Yorkshire Strategic Programme of Schemes confirmed that the new station at Low Moor remained a key priority within the transport aspirations of West Yorkshire.
 The public consultation for the scheme was held in November 2011.

 Estimated completion was delayed into 2015, as the curvature of the track led to complications meeting engineering safety requirements for the new platforms.
 West Yorkshire Integrated Transport Authority (WYITA) released funding for the station in March 2014 and submitted a planning application to Bradford Council.

 There were further delays during construction of the car park over suspected disused mine workings.
 Exhaustive surveys initially could not verify their precise locations, but two were eventually discovered under the station site.

 Opening was delayed to summer 2016, and then to May 2017.
 This date was revised again, and the station opened to passenger trains on Sunday, 2 April 2017.
 The total cost of the project was £10.8 million.